reproto/reproto/doc/spec.md

 output = "target"
 ```

-In Javascript, generated types follow a naming strategy like the following:
+In JavaScript, generated types follow a naming strategy like the following:

 ```reproto
 // File: src/io/reproto/example.reproto